tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 * I can place a hold on the physical format if the digital format is not available
 * The physical title copy is available for pick-up

+         OPDS feed has a <link> with rel='hold'.
+Possibly a different <link> for each branch that has a copy.

 **Choose to see titles available to hold or get at a later date**

 ***